KennyWho/hapi-api-doc-cn/API.md

       `false`.

-- `noOpen` - boolean controlling the 'X-Download-Options' header for Internet Explorer, preventing downloads from executing in your context.
-Defaults to `true` setting the header to `'noopen'`.
+- `noOpen` - boolean controlling the 'X-Download-Options' header for Internet Explorer, preventing downloads from executing in your context. 默认为 `true` setting the header to `'noopen'`.

-- `noSniff` - boolean controlling the 'X-Content-Type-Options' header.
-Defaults to `true` setting the header to its only and default option, `'nosniff'`.
+- `noSniff` - boolean controlling the 'X-Content-Type-Options' header. 默认为 `true` setting the header to its only and default option, `'nosniff'`.

 - `referrer` - controls the ['Referrer-Policy'](https://www.w3.org/TR/referrer-policy/) header, which has the following possible values.